Travel writing based on first-hand experience

 1. Visit The Hospitaller Fortress in Acre

 A highlight of any trip to Acre is the Hospitaller Fortress situated in the old city.
 This historic building was once home to the Order of Hospitallers, an organization committed to setting up hospitals for pilgrims in the Holy Land.
-Visitors can explore various parts of the complex including the Hall of Columns, multiple courtyards, terraces, and cells.
-A visit can take several hours, with an entrance fee of 6 euros that includes an audio guide detailing the history of the building and the Templars.
+Visitors can explore various parts of the complex, including the Hall of Columns, multiple courtyards, terraces, and cells.
+A visit can take several hours, with an entrance fee of 6 euros that includes an audio guide detailing the building’s history and the Templars.
 The fortress is open from 8:30 a.m. to 5:00 p.m. in winter and until 6:30 p.m. in summer.

 2. Visit Mosques in Acre: Al Jazzar and El Zeituna

 Acre is home to several notable mosques, among them the Al-Jazzar Mosque, established by Governor Jazzar Pasha in 1775.
-Known for its distinctive green dome which is a feature both outside and inside, this mosque is a key attraction.
+Known for its distinctive green dome, which is a feature both outside and inside, this mosque is a key attraction.
 Entry costs 2.5 euros, with varying opening hours aligned with prayer times.

 Adjacent to the fortress is another mosque, Ez-Zitouna.
-While it also features green domes, it is more subdued compared to Al-Jazzar Mosque.
+While it also features green domes, it is more subdued compared to the Al-Jazzar Mosque.

 3. Explore The Templar’s Tunnel

 The Templar’s Tunnel is a fascinating site in Acre, unexpectedly unearthed in 1994 and made accessible to the public by 1999.
 This 350-meter-long tunnel connects the Hospital Fortress with the port.
-Originally more constricted, it has been expanded to accommodate tourists but still reflects its historical essence.
+Initially more constricted, it has been expanded to accommodate tourists but still reflects its historical essence.
 Entry is priced at 3.5 euros, and you can enter from either end of the tunnel.
 It is open from 8:30 a.m. to 4:30 p.m. during the winter months and from 9:30 a.m. to 4:30 p.m. in the summer.

 4. Admire The Walls of Acre